VoidArchive/advent-of-go/README.md

 # advent-of-go

-solving advent of code in go.
+Solving advent of code in go.